NBA on TNT: Music

 TNT's NBA game theme was written by composer Trevor Rabin, which was used from the 2002–03 NBA season, but was later carried over to ESPN's NBA coverage for Inside the NBA.
 Previous themes for TNT were composed by Michael Abbott and Greg Smith, Edd Kalehoff, Big Bad Voodoo Daddy, Jimmy Jam and Terry Lewis.

 During the 2025 playoffs, producer Erron Banks was credited for TNT's utilization of regional hip-hop music during the scoring bumpers or 10-to-15-second clips that preceded the commercial breaks.

 In media

-In the video game NBA 07, made by Sony Computer Entertainment for the PlayStation 2, PlayStation Portable and PlayStation 3 consoles, graphics for TNT's NBA games are seen when playing an exhibition, playoff, preseason, or seasonal game.
+In the video games NBA 07, NBA 08 and NBA 09: The Inside, made by Sony Computer Entertainment for the PlayStation 2, PlayStation Portable and PlayStation 3 consoles, graphics for TNT's NBA games are seen when playing an exhibition, playoff, preseason, or seasonal game.
+NBA 10: The Inside on the PSP reuses the same graphics, but replaces the TNT logo with the NBA Jumpman logo.

 A direct copy of TNT's graphics can also be seen on Cartoon Network's weekly basketball program, Run It Back, a program similar to Inside Stuff.